Pardons & Revenge

 Political Ally7/102018-07-10Crime: Arson on federal land — sparked armed militia standoff

-Trump pardoned Dwight and Steven Hammond, whose arson conviction sparked the Bundy militia occupation of a federal wildlife refuge.
-Signaled that anti-government militias had an ally in the White House.
+Trump pardoned Dwight and Steven Hammond, whose arson conviction on federal land sparked the Bundy militia occupation of a federal wildlife refuge.
+Critics said the pardons emboldened anti-government militia movements.

 Scooter Libby